 - Lisa Nathan and Mara Lilley, the campaigns assistant and campaigns manager from Share Action.
 Share Action have spent the last ten years building the movement for responsible investment.
 One of the charities most effective tactics is shareholder activism, which has been instrumental in changing the practices of BP, McDonalds, Marks and Spencer and many others.

 - Lola McEvoy, Campaigns and Communications Manager at the Living Wage Foundation.
 The Foundation is at the heart of the independent movement of businesses, organisations and people that campaign for the simple idea that a hard day’s work deserves a fair day’s pay.
 The Foundation has influenced over 2,900 employers including Nestle, Aviva and GSK.
-Lola will also talk about the Foundation’s experience of the Living Wage being co-opted by the Government.
+Lola will talk about the branding and creating the ‘mark of a responsible business’.

 When & Where